php/php-langspec/spec/10-expressions.md

 <!-- GRAMMAR
 instanceof-expression:
   unary-expression
-  instanceof-subject 'instanceof' instanceof-type-designator
+  instanceof-subject 'instanceof' class-type-designator

 instanceof-subject:
   expression

-instanceof-type-designator:
-  qualified-name
-  variable
 -->

 <pre>
 <i id="grammar-instanceof-expression">instanceof-expression:</i>
    <i><a href="#grammar-unary-expression">unary-expression</a></i>
-   <i><a href="#grammar-instanceof-subject">instanceof-subject</a></i>   instanceof   <i><a href="#grammar-instanceof-type-designator">instanceof-type-designator</a></i>
+   <i><a href="#grammar-instanceof-subject">instanceof-subject</a></i>   instanceof   <i><a href="#grammar-class-type-designator">class-type-designator</a></i>

 <i id="grammar-instanceof-subject">instanceof-subject:</i>
    <i><a href="#grammar-expression">expression</a></i>

-<i id="grammar-instanceof-type-designator">instanceof-type-designator:</i>
-   <i><a href="09-lexical-structure.md#grammar-qualified-name">qualified-name</a></i>
-   <i><a href="#grammar-variable">variable</a></i>
 </pre>

 **Constraints**

 The *expression* in *instanceof-subject* must not be any form of literal.

-The *variable* in *instanceof-type-designator* must not contain calls.

 **Semantics**

-Operator `instanceof` returns `TRUE` if the value designated by *expression* in *instanceof-subject* is an object having the type specified by *instanceof-type-designator*, is an object whose type is derived from that type, or is an object whose type implements the interface specified by *instanceof-type-designator*.
+Operator `instanceof` returns `TRUE` if the value designated by *expression* in *instanceof-subject* is an object having the type specified by *class-type-designator*, is an object whose type is derived from that type, or is an object whose type implements the interface specified by *class-type-designator*.
 Otherwise, it returns `FALSE`.

-The type can be specified by *instanceof-type-designator* in one of the three forms:
+The type can be specified by *class-type-designator* in one of the three forms:
   1. *qualified-name* specifies the type name directly.
-  2. When the *expression* form is used, *expression* may have a string value that contains a class or interface name.
+  2. When the *new-variable* form is used, *new-variable* may have a string value that contains a class or interface name.
-  3. Alternatively, *expression* can designate an object, in which case the type of the object is used as the specified type.
+  3. Alternatively, *new-variable* can designate an object, in which case the type of the object is used as the specified type.
      Note that an interface can not be specified with this form.

 Note that `instanceof` will not invoke autoloader if the name of the type given does not